The Best New Forest & Dorset Road Trip Itinerary

 Sandworld is now home to some of the best sand sculptors from around the globe, who create sand masterpieces that defy logic and gravity.
-With different themes annually, Sandworld attracts the world’s best sand sculptors and is worth a visit if you’ve ever tried to build a sand-castle!
+With different themes annually, Sandworld attracts the world’s best sand sculptors and is one of the best things to do in Dorset with kids – big or small!

 Our last stop on this south coast road trip itinerary is the elegant town of Lyme Regis, right on the edge of the Dorset Devon border, and well known as one the best places on the Jurassic Coast to hunt for fossils.

 Popular with families and foodies, Lyme Regis has lots to do, including a great beach, ripe for finding fossils, and a growing sea-food gastro scene, whether good old-fashioned fish and chips, or freshly-caught local oysters are your thing.